EpocDotFr/PointTCL/README.md

 Fill the `SLACK_BOT_ID` configuration parameter with the output.

-### (Re)Create and seed the database with every available lines
+#### (Re)Create and seed the database with every available lines

+This command will wipe out the database then re-create it from scratch.

 ```
 python pointtcl.py initdb
 ```

-### Connect the bot to the Slack RTM API and make him available to talk with
+#### Connect the bot to the Slack RTM API and make him available to talk with

 ```
 python pointtcl.py runbot
 ```

-### Check for disruption on all lines and send message when there's one
+#### Check for disruption on all lines and send message when there's one

+This command also update the internal database of current disruptions.

 ```
 python pointtcl.py checklines
 ```

-This command also update the internal database of current disruptions.

 ## How it works